SamuelWiqvist/SamuelWiqvist.github.io/_pages/about.md

 title: "About me"
 ---

-I am a Bayesian statistician/data scientist currently pursuing a PhD in Mathematical statistics at Lund University.
+I am a Bayesian statistician/data scientist currently pursuing a PhD in mathematical statistics at Lund University.
 My technical interest are: Bayesian statistics, simulation based inference, and methods for combining machine learning and classical inference methods.

 ### Contact me